EU court blow to 'Eastern Partnership' credibility

 The EU sanctions were based on "letters" sent to the EU Council in Brussels by the post-revolutionary authorities.

-But "none of the information contained in the letters ... makes it possible to consider that the Council had sufficient information to verify that those rights had been complied with," the court noted.
+But "none of the information contained in the letters ... makes it possible to consider that the Council had sufficient information to verify that those rights had been complied with," the European Court of Jusice noted.

 The verdict annulled not just the original sanctions imposed in 2014, but also their subsequent renewals until 2018.